kiquetal/generative-ai-chatgpt/module2.md

 List some things we might want to k now that we can't answer with the current structure but that would likely be easy to fix with simple tweaks.

+G:ap identification

+Ask the AI to idenfity questions your current schema cannot answer efficiently

+A:nalyis of limitations

+Have the AI explain why each limitation exists in technical terms

+P:roposed solutions

+Get specific recommendations for schema modifications to adress each gap.

+S:olution implementation & simulation

+Implement the changes and simulate queries to verify the gaprs are resolved.